asaravia-butler/KnowHax2025_NASA-SPOKE/Part1_Data_Readiness_Scripts/README.md

 **OSD-ACCESSION_SampleTable.csv:**
 Table containing two columns, "Sample Name" and "Treatment Group", where the values in the "Sample Name" column correspond to the sample name for each sample in the OSD-ACCESSION dataset and the values in the "Treatment Group" column are the respective treatment group for each sample.
+> *Notes:*
-> *Note: Treatment groups are made by combining the values in each "Factor Value" column with an '&' symbol for each sample in the OSD-ACCESSION sample table.*
+> - *Treatment groups are made by combining the values in each "Factor Value" column with an '&' symbol for each sample in the OSD-ACCESSION sample table.*
-> *This can be used to identify which group each sample belongs to.*
+> - *This can be used to identify which group each sample belongs to.*

 <br>